-2020 (Philadelphia): Aaronson has made two appearance (2 start) for the Union at central attacking midfield, scoring one goal ...
+2020 (Philadelphia): Aaronson has made 10 appearances (10 starts) for the Union at central attacking midfield, scoring three goals and registering two assists ...
 Netted his first goal of the season

 2019 (Philadelphia): Aaronson made 28 appearances (25 starts) for the Union, with 15 coming at central attacking midfield, seven at central midfield and six at left midfield ... has scored three goals and added two assists ... scored the opening goal in his MLS and Union debut